Kathleen Peddicord’s Personal Retire Overseas Plan

 For us, retirement will be transitioning to what for us qualifies as the ultimate lifestyle—one of perpetual motion.

 We like to move around, and we appreciate change and contrast.
-As parents of school-aged children, our moving around has been dictated, these past 20 years, by school calendars.
-We’ve based ourselves in one place, where our children have gone to school—first Ireland, then Paris, now Panama City—and we’ve planned our travels around their breaks.
+As parents of school-aged children, our moving around has been dictated these past 20-plus years primarily by school calendars.
+We’ve based ourselves in one place, where our children have gone to school—first Ireland, then Paris, then Panama City—and we’ve planned our travels around their breaks.

-For me, this realization is bittersweet.
-Sure, it’ll be nice to be able to hit the road when we want, to wander where we want, as often as we want, and to stay in each place as long as we’d like.
+For me, this transition has been bittersweet.
+Sure, it’s be nice to be able to hit the road when we want, to wander where we want, as often as we want, and to stay in each place as long as we’d like.

-That day is coming soon, though, so Lief and I are working in a more focused way than ever to fit together the pieces we’ve accumulated into a more formal Next Stage Plan.
+Lief and I are working now in a more focused way than ever to fit together the pieces we’ve accumulated over the past two decades into a more formal Next Stage Plan.

 Paris and Panama City?
 Medellín, Colombia, and Cayo, Belize?
-The crashing Pacific coast of Panama’s Azuero Peninsula and a medieval mountain village in the heart of Istria, Croatia?
+The crashing Pacific coast of Panama’s Azuero Peninsula and one of the Old World’s most charming capital cities?

 As I said, we like contrast.